The Man And the Rock

 Mar 31, 2020 31712

 What can we learn from the man and the rock?
 Here is a story about adversity, a story about faith, a story about you and me.
 The story about the man and the rock is just an illustration.
-But I am sure that after you have read it, you will be able to apply it to your own life – perhaps even right now.
+But I am sure that after you have read it, you will be able to apply it to your life – perhaps straight away.

 A story has been told of a time when the Lord told a man he had work for him to do.
 The Lord showed him a large rock in front of the man’s cabin.